Zelenskyy pushes for speedy support to avoid more deaths

 For the first time in two decades, conference organizers did not invite Russian officials to Munich.
 It was the latest snub as Western countries seek to isolate Russia diplomatically over the invasion that began on Feb.
 24, 2022.

-Frans Timmermans, the executive vice president of the European Union's executive commission, said the 27-nation EU so far has maintained unity on the issue.
+About half of the Wagner dead were killed since December, Kirby said.

-Timmermans also expressed hope that China could pressure Russia to end the war.
+The U.S. believes that about 90% of those killed were convicts who Wagner pulled out of prison to join the fight, he added.

-Associated Press writers Frank Jordans and Geir Moulson in Berlin and Sylvie Corbet in Paris contributed to this report.
+Associated Press writers Frank Jordans and Geir Moulson in Berlin, Sylvie Corbet in Paris and Monika Scislowska in Warsaw, Poland, and Aamer Madhani in Washington contributed to this report.

 Follow AP's coverage of the war in Ukraine: https://apnews.com/hub/russia-ukraine